rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 It is possible to further tweak the logic for selecting compatible versions using special operators as described in the [Version requirement syntax](#version-requirement-syntax) section.

-Use the default version requirement strategy, e.g. `log = "1.2.3"` where possible to maximize compatibility.

 ## Version requirement syntax

 ### Caret requirements